Informo/specs/content/information-distribution/source.md

 ## Cryptographic private keys getting compromised

-Every trust authority certifying a source's trustworthiness **must** be operated by an organism or individual the source trusts and is in contact with outside of Informo.
+Every trust authority certifying a source's trustworthiness **must** be operated by an organisation or individual the source trusts and is in contact with outside of Informo.
 If at least one of a source's private keys gets compromised, the source **must** update its list of public signature verification keys by publishing a new registration event containing the updated list, and every trust authority trusting the source **must** compute and issue a new signature taking the updated list of keys into account.
 The reason behind this is to encourage trust authorities to communicate with their trusted sources, estimate how much compromised the source is (i.e. one key vs all of the keys vs the source's entire Matrix account), and take the actions it deems necessary.